UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-sequential-colimits.lagda.md

 [equivalence of sequential diagrams](synthetic-homotopy-theory.equivalences-sequential-diagrams.md) induces an [equivalence](foundation.equivalences.md) of their colimits.

-The development in this file is a generalization of Lemma 3.5 from Sequential Colimits in Homotopy Type Theory.

 ## Properties

 ### A morphism of sequential diagrams induces a map of cocones